jacksemancik/PokemonPerlaBot/README.md

 ```
 **positional arguments:**

+Argument(s) | Description
 --- | ---
 N | The amount of time (in minutes) that perla runs for

 **optional arguments:**

+Argument(s) | Description
 --- | ---

-  -h, --help | show this help message and exit
+-h, --help | show help message and exit
 -w WAIT, --wait WAIT | The amount of time (in minutes) that perla waits before running (defaults to one minute, if no input)
 -s, --switch | Switches the first and second Pokemon in your party

 ## Example